brian-arnold/brian-arnold.github.io/pages/resources/gitHub/gitHub.md

 ### Edit another's repo (1)
-This approach involves submitting your changes to someone's repo using a [branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
+This approach involves using a [branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to submit changes to someone's repo to which you have write-access.
 This person may then decide to incorporate the changes.
 However, if you're not a [registered collaborator](https://stackoverflow.com/questions/3611256/forking-vs-branching-in-github) you may not be able to make a branch, so the next method (2) may be more appropriate.

 download the remote repo on GitHub: `git clone https://github.com/USERNAME/REPOSITORY.git`
 <br>